 "Not just playing basketball, but off the court, being around each other, going to dinner.
 I think it's the perfect timing, win, lose or draw."

-Like the time the Clippers, on a trip into Canada, discovered that one of their players had not bothered to bring a passport.
+Like the time the Clippers, on a trip into Canada, discovered one of their players hadn't bothered to bring a passport.

 Or even a driver's license.

 The player — who shall remain nameless to protect his dignity — was eventually cleared through immigration after presenting a picture of himself on the cover of a basketball magazine.

 But for all the bonding that takes place away from the arena, Clippers forward Brian Cook says the experience of facing a hostile crowd every night can also bring a team together.

 "We've basically got to get into a foxhole and become a me-against-the-world type of team," says Cook, who spent four winters traveling with the Lakers.
 "It's going to be good for us to be on the road and be around each other and continue to form that camaraderie."